Nodli/LeastSquare/README.md

 # LeastSquare
-An implementation of the least square method for parabolic and linear curve equations.
+An implementation of the Least Square Method to fit Parabolic and Linear Curves on 1D Data.
-This was done from scratch for a school assignment.